LPR Camera API for Software Development Integration and Apps

 Viewtron LPR Camera

-This is the Viewtron LPR-IP4 camera that I used in my demo.
-IT has been thoroughly tested with it.
-The camera is connected to a PoE switch and located on the same network as the Raspberry Pi computer where I installed the Python API server.
-Please note that you can send the API posts remotely over the Internet too.
+The above diagram shows a the network setup when the LPR is not connected to the Viewtron NVR PoE port.
+The camera is connected to a PoE switch that is located on the same network as the computer where the Python API server is installed.
+Please note that you can send the API posts remotely over the Internet with this network setup if you also setup port forwarding to your API server.

 License Plate Detection Configuration